eHealthHub4Cancer/SPIN_WEB_API_ATLAS/README.md

 docker-compose restart ohdsi-webapi-3
 ```

-## 🏆 Credits

-This project is part of the [OHDSI](https://ohdsi.org) and was developed with support from the [eHealth Hub](https://ehealth4cancer.ie).

-## 🙏 Acknowledgments
+## Acknowledgments

-This work builds upon the outstanding contributions of the **Observational Health Data Sciences and Informatics [OHDSI](https://ohdsi.org)** collaborative.
+This work builds upon the contributions of the **Observational Health Data Sciences and Informatics [OHDSI](https://ohdsi.org)** collaborative.
 We extend our sincere gratitude to the OHDSI community for their dedication to improving healthcare through data.

 Special recognition goes to the **OHDSI Broadsea project** for providing the foundational Docker deployment framework.

-We also acknowledge **eHealth4Cancer -- [eHealth Hub](https://ehealth4cancer.ie)** for their significant contributions to advancing digital health solutions in oncology research and demonstrating the real-world impact of standardized health data analytics.
+We also acknowledge **eHealth4Cancer -- [eHealth Hub](https://ehealth4cancer.ie)** for their significant contributions to advancing digital health solutions in oncology research in all island.

-## 📚 References
+## References

 1. [OHDSI Atlas Documentation](https://github.com/OHDSI/Atlas/wiki)
 2. [OHDSI WebAPI Documentation](https://github.com/OHDSI/WebAPI/wiki)